It starts like any other day. A hot cuppa, email, work. Then it happens.

 6. Use Data Compression to Squeeze Every Byte from Your Bandwidth Budget

-Although Wi-Fi is more common, there will always be times when you might need to use your mobile data.
+Although Wi-Fi is more common, there will always be times when you need to use your mobile data.

 7. Cut the Fluff from your Data Package

 Now that we’ve cut back on our data consumption, take a look at your monthly bill.

 Did you use less than you paid for?

 You might not be using as much as you think you do.

 Unless you’re streaming music and video, mobile data is hard to blow through.

 So why do you have so much data on your plan in the first place?